dmbaturin/baturin.org/README.md

 As you can see from the `Makefile`, the full build process is:

-1. Run `soupault --index-only` to extract the metadata.
+1. Run `soupault` to build the website.
-2. Use extracted metadata to generate blog archive pages with the `scripts/blog-archive.py` script.
-3. Run `soupault` to process all page source files and copy assets to `build/`
-4. Fetch and process pages that have their own repositories (iproute2 manual and encapcalc).
+2. Fetch and process pages that have their own repositories (iproute2 manual and encapcalc).

-My deployment process is just rsync to a remote server.
+My deployment process is just rsync to a remote server (`make deploy`).
+For the development web server, I just use Python's `http` module (`make serve`).